BlockchainCommons/Research/papers/bcr-2026-xxx-peer-endorsement.md

 | Independence required | Relationship expected |

 Use Fair Witness for neutral attestation of facts; use Peer Endorsement for personal vouching.

+### BCR-2026-XXX (Signature Qualifiers)

+**Distinction from `sig:endorsement`**: Signature Qualifiers defines `sig:endorsement` to describe a *countersignature's intent* — why the countersigner endorsed a signature.
+The subject is the Signature; the object explains the signing act.
+In contrast, this BCR's endorsement predicates describe *peer trust relationships between people*.
+The subject is an Endorsement envelope; predicates describe who, what, and why of the endorsement relationship.
+Both may apply: a peer endorsement envelope might be countersigned by a third party using `sig:endorsement` to explain why they're co-signing.

 ## Security Considerations